DavidG1011/SVM-Vehicle-Detection-and-Tracking/README.md

 This is from code cell 2 of the IPython notebook.

 Briefly I tried using the crowdai dataset to augment my training set, but this proved to be unhelpful.
 The amount of car images then vastly outweighed the non-car image set and created a class bias where everything was identified as a car.
-I would like to explore this in the future, but my classifier is marginally already good enough at identification for the time being.
+I would like to explore this in the future, but my classifier is already good enough at identification for task.
 The extraction of those images can be found in the IPython notebook titled DataExplore.ipynb located [Here](https://github.com/DavidG1011/Udacity---Vehicle-Detection-and-Tracking/blob/master/DataExplore.ipynb)

 ---